-Students looking for help with technology can contact the ITS helpdesk in several ways including: calling 708.534.4357, emailing help@govst.edu, stopping in at the CUBE, or log into myGSU and click on the "Helpdesk ITS" quick link.
+Students looking for help with technology may contact the ITS helpdesk in several ways by phone at 708-534-4357, email help@govst.edu, in-person at the CUBE, or the "Helpdesk ITS" quick link in myGSU.

 University Housing

 Prairie Place is the first residential building on the Governors State University campus.
 Students of all levels (from freshmen to doctoral candidates) live here.
 Community rooms and lounges, study spaces, laundry facilities, kitchens and even a convenience store are all right here in your new home.
 Please visit the website govst.edu/housing/ and view the University Housing Handbook for more information regarding contract types, general information, and policies.